 Wynn Resorts (WYNN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the casino operator had gained 10.58% in the past month.
-In that same time, the Consumer Discretionary sector lost 2.25%, while the S&P 500 gained 1.34%.
+Prior to today's trading, shares of the casino operator had gained 7.5% over the past month.
+This has outpaced the Consumer Discretionary sector's loss of 0.25% and the S&P 500's gain of 3.46% in that time.

-Wall Street will be looking for positivity from WYNN as it approaches its next earnings report date.
-In that report, analysts expect WYNN to post earnings of -$1.16 per share.
-This would mark year-over-year growth of 83.52%.
-Our most recent consensus estimate is calling for quarterly revenue of $987.11 million, up 166.46% from the year-ago period.
+WYNN will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect WYNN to post earnings of -$1.17 per share.
+This would mark year-over-year growth of 83.38%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $987.11 million, up 166.46% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for WYNN.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 6.01% lower.
-WYNN is currently sporting a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.74% lower.
+WYNN currently has a Zacks Rank of #4 (Sell).

 You can find more information on all of these metrics, and much more, on Zacks.com.